Duncan Tappy: Sports cars

 In April 2008, Tappy made his sportscar debut when he took part in the Monza 1000km Le Mans Series event.
 Driving a Pescarolo Judd for Rollcentre Racing, he finished the race in seventh position.

 He returned to sports car racing in 2012, competing in the Blancpain Endurance Series for ART Grand Prix alongside Grégoire Demoustier.
 The pair finished fifth in the Pro-Am Cup with a win in Navarre.
 From 2012 to 2017 he raced in a number of different GT3 championships, including further Blancpain Endurance Series campaigns, the British GT Championship, GT Asia and International GT Open.

 Since the 2018 season, Tappy has competed in the LMP3 class of the Michelin Le Mans Cup, the European Le Mans Series and the Asian Le Mans Series.
 Partnering Michael Benham in the Michelin Le Mans Cup for Lanan Racing, he took a class win at Le Mans in 2018 and won three times in 2019, finishing runner-up in the championship.
 In 2020 he signed with United Autosports, and finished runner-up in the 2021 Asian Le Mans Series.
 He is currently competing for the team in the European Le Mans Series.

+Stunt driver career

+Tappy served as a stunt driver in F1 alongside fellow racing drivers Luciano Bacheta and Craig Dolby.